Cranachan is a traditional Scottish dessert that’s very quick and easy to make.

 I have a confession to make.
 Up until quite recently, I have never made Cranachan before.
-I’ve certainly eaten my fair share in restaurants up and down Scotland, but I had never made it at home.
+I’ve certainly eaten my fair share in restaurants across Scotland in my life, but I had never made it at home.

 what is cranachan?

 Cranachan is a traditional Scottish dessert made with Scottish berries, toasted oatmeal and whipped double cream flavoured with Whisky and heather honey.

 In the old days, Crowdie (a soft Scottish cheese) would have been used instead of cream.
 There wasn’t a strict recipe for Cranachan – bowls of freshly picked Summer raspberries, Crowdie and toasted oats were laid out on the table for everyone to help themselves.